FUNDING

 Academic Year URG Advanced are for students who have already received an Academic Year URG from the Office of Undergraduate Research.
 This program mirrors the AYURG program, and simply provides you with an additional funding opportunity.

 The Undergraduate Research Assistant Program pairs inexperienced students with faculty who are in need of assistance on their own research projects.
 In doing so, students who do not have sufficient research experience to design and carry out their own URG project gain first-hand mentored knowledge of research practices in their discipline, while faculty who would not otherwise be able to hire Research Assistants (RAs) get help with their own projects.
 Faculty can apply with a particular student(s) in mind, or the Office of Undergraduate Research can assist in finding a student for them by running a search.
-All positions pay $16.00/hour.
+URAP positions are paid hourly.

 Summer URGs provide a $4,000 stipend to cover living expenses for eight weeks of full-time research on an independent academic or creative project, in all fields of study, under faculty supervision.
 Independent research grants center around a research question the student seeks to answer through the proposed methodology; the student is involved in multiple aspects of the research process including data collection, analysis, and synthesis of results (regardless of what methodology is used to answer the proposed question).